IBM/cpdctl/README_command_reference.md

 `--interaction-properties` ([`ConnectionInteractionProperties`](#cli-connection-interaction-properties-example-schema))
 :   Interaction properties allowed for a connection.

+`--interaction-properties-source` ([`DatasourceTypeProperty[]`](#cli-datasource-type-property-example-schema))
+:   The properties that can be set for a source interaction.
+It should be a JSON string or a path to a JSON file prepended with @.

+`--interaction-properties-target` ([`DatasourceTypeProperty[]`](#cli-datasource-type-property-example-schema))
+:   The properties that can be set for a target interaction.
+It should be a JSON string or a path to a JSON file prepended with @.

 `--limit` (int64)
 :   The limit of the number of items to return, for example limit=50.
 If not specified a default of 100 will be  used.